aaronstanek/PythonPasswordUtility/README.md

 **Example:**

-The command below will generate a password of length 14, containing non-vowel characters in the English alphabet.
+The command below will generate a password of length 14, containing consonants in the English alphabet.
 It does this by first declaring the base set: `l`, indicating lowercase letters, then modifying it with `e` to exclude the vowel characters.